Getting your cat to the vet can be very tricky for even the most cunning cat owners!

 Familiarity With Cars

 Take your cat on some car trips that don’t end in a vet visit.
-These trips are crucial because if the first time that your cat is riding in the car is on the way to the vet, kitty will associate the carrier and car with the vet, and this visit may set the stage for future problems.
+These trips are crucial because if the first time that your cat is riding in the car is on the way to the vet, the kitty will associate the carrier and car with the vet, and this visit may set the stage for future problems.
 I would start off with some short exposure to the car, and then build up to some longer trips.
+Make sure your kitty is comfortable on their initial trips by keeping them cozy with their favorite cat sweater, hydrated, and make sure to pay attention when appropriate to comfort them.

 Your cat’s first time in a car could be as simple as just exploring and relaxing for five minutes.